Friday, 25 July 2008

 After careful observation this is what I know.
 The place is beautiful, no doubt.
 But the people!
 They’re truly amazing.
 On our first meeting with the President of Oleiros two things struck me.
 One, he listened intently saying very little and two, the little he did say.
 At the end of our huge nervousness induced monologue he said, “You’ll have all the support you need.”
 I went away from that meeting thinking about those words and I have been thinking on them ever since.
 What is it that we need, what is the support that we need?
 The answer I think is the same as it always is: the support of people.
 It was the support of people who helped me to grow in Barbados and to thrive in London and it is always the support of people that we need.
 Without that, all hopes, dreams and potentials at best limp along and at worst die.

-If I had moved to Portugal just for the beautiful place, it would have been enough and together my friends, Michelle, Sue and Peter and my family Andy, Josh, Ellie, Moses and Angel would have made a life work.
+If I had moved to Portugal just for the beautiful place, it would have been enough and together my friends, Michelle, "Tom and Jerry" and my family Andy, Josh, Ellie, Moses and Angel would have made a life work.
 If I had then realised that there was a lovely community of people who we could be on the outside of and just enjoy the fact that they were here that would have been enough too.
 I would still have got pleasure from watching them.
 But, this is not how it is.
 We have come to Oleiros and found a community of people who have welcomed us, who have helped us each and every step of the way and have become friends.
 (This is the lovely Carlos whose married to the delightful Theresa.)

 Almost every night we have met them at the fantastic Bar called “Calado” which translates in English as “Shut Up”.
 Calado is owned by the totally yummy Pedro (in the GANT top with Umberto and Ines).
 Here we meet everyone and laugh, watch football, play cards but mostly do the opposite of the name ie talk.
 It is this talking that has been the most wonderful thing.
 We have discovered that just like us many of our new friends have moved from the cities, have taken all their incredible skills, energy and hopes and decided to plant them, like us, right here in this little town of Olieros.
 They hope to plant, to grow, to nourish themselves, the people around them and the environment in which they live.
 This similarity is wonderful but the truly exciting thing for me is their approach.